63

 – Frank

-May 25, 2013 at 3:02
+Commented May 25, 2013 at 3:02

 • 2

 Essentially, we're not interested in making new users into good users.
 We're only interested in the already-pretty-good users finding a home here because we already operate in a way that suits and appeals to them.
 Bad new users aren't going to help the site, and we don't have a system for converting them into good users.
 We have a system that limits the damage they can do that would drive away good users.
 Whether bad users stay or not is up to them.
 If they can't figure out how to become good users on their own, our energy would be wasted on them anyway.
-May 26, 2013 at 21:48
+Commented May 26, 2013 at 21:48

 • 2